RoyVoetman/laravel-flash-alerts/README.md

     * A string used in the flash messages for example `$model = 'Book'` will result in: `The Book has been successfully added`
 * $except
     * An array of methods that are skipped while registering middleware.

+## Usage

+If the middleware is registered and a `store`, `update` or `destory` method has been successfully executed.
+A success message will be flashed in the current session under the key `alert`.

+If the current session has a message under the key `warning` or an exception is thrown, the request will not be considered successful.

 ### Example